tinyworlds/bot_ideas/README.md

 This bot is an in-progress collection of art bot experiments by me.
 The source code is for the free, easy to use tool http://cheapbotsdonequick.com/.

+Experiments include:
+- tiny emoji gardens
+- you being in space
+- making friends with strange animals

 ##Reactions
 *"This immediately gave me loads of ideas!"*
 – Rachel Sanson